There are so many questions on the topic of how leverage affects losses in forex, crypto, and stocks.

 In high margin trading, your losses increase further and it becomes more important for the trader to manage the risk associated with leverage trading.

-How much can you lose in leverage trading?
+How much can you lose?

 The amount of money that you can lose with leverage is proportional to your initial investment but in some rare cases, you can lose more money than you have deposited if you choose a malicious off-shore broker.